Relieving Worry and Frustration During a Pandemic

-The coping mechanisms ingrained in our bodies are the well-known primitive responses of fight, flight, and freeze.
+The coping mechanisms ingrained in our bodies are the well-known primitive responses of orient, fight, flight, or freeze.
 When we face danger, the blood moves into the major muscle groups and internal organs.
 Our carotid arteries constrict to prevent our heightened blood flow from inducing a stroke.
+We orient, looking to find the threat.
 We are prepared to fight and not bleed to death; the major muscles in the legs fill with oxygen, prepared to run.
 If running or fighting are not options, we play possum: we freeze.

-The current shut-down—induced by panic and spoken of as a virtually unending threat—is the perfect recipe for trauma.
-That we will be seeing a large number of people so traumatized in the near future is a significant warning that is coming from the American Psychiatric and American Psychological Associations.
+The recent national shut-down (induced by panic and spoken of as a virtually unending threat) was and is the perfect recipe for trauma.
+That we haven seen a large number of people so traumatized, and will see more in the near future, is a significant warning coming from the American Psychiatric and American Psychological Associations.

 Another unhealthy fear response is anxiety.
 Anxiety is the fear of what might be, rather than the fear of what is happening in the moment.
 When we experience anxiety, it is constantly with us because it is never quite real; it is always being anticipated, and as such is never ending.
 Anxiety and trauma are fears that never seem to resolve.
 So, the body and mind are overwhelmed in a constant state of danger.
 The antelope never stop running.
 Exhaustion, irrational thinking, and lowered immune systems are merely a few of the detrimental aspects of such anxiety.